 The Committee on Financial Services, to whom was referred the bill (H.R.
-1941) to improve the examination of depository institutions, and for other purposes, having considered the same, report favorably thereon without amendment and recommend that the bill do pass.
+4545) to amend the Federal Financial Institutions Examination Council Act of 1978 to improve the examination of depository institutions, and for other purposes, having considered the same, report favorably thereon without amendment and recommend that the bill do pass.